 - Repudiation: If matters remain pre-lit once enquiries have been concluded/advanced sufficiently, the Manager will liaise with the insurer client to decide upon the content of a repudiation letter which will then be sent out on all appropriate cases;

-- Regular review/updates: The evidence matrix is regularly reviewed by the manager who will liaise with the insurer/investigator to direct additional/supplementary enquiries as necessary.
+- Regular updates: The evidence matrix is regularly reviewed by the manager who will liaise with the insurer/investigator to direct additional/supplementary enquiries as necessary.

 - Early consideration of links: allowing cases that are obviously not part of the operation to be ‘dropped out’ quickly, and either settled or defended on an individual basis

-- Intelligence team involvement throughout the lifecycle of the investigations: following an initial triage of each case the team works to identify further links, common factors and key attractors (e.g. credit hire company, individual, address etc.).
+- Intelligence team involvement: following an initial triage of each case the team works to identify further links, common factors and key attractors (e.g. credit hire company, individual, address etc.).
 This allows additional claims to be drawn in to the operation at any time.